Skip to content

 Is it worth the cost?

+The cost of hiring a lawyer and paying court civil filing fees is not cheap.
 Is it worth it just to get a release a day or two sooner?
 That is for each person to decide.
 And, there is no guarantee that it will even work.
+(See above about conditions needed.)

-Because 72-hours is three days, time is of the essence in these cases.
+But because 72-hours is three days, time is of the essence in these cases.
 Especially since it takes the better part of a day, or longer, for a lawyer to:

-• meet with the client,
+1. meet with the client,

-• do the investigation work,
+2. do the investigation work,

-• prepare and file documents,
+3. prepare & file documents,

-• meet with the judge, and hopefully,
+4. meet with the judge, & hopefully,

-• deliver the release Order to the Detox Center.
+5. deliver the release Order to the Detox Center.

 As a result, Attorney Thomas Gallagher might not be able to help on any given day due to scheduling conflicts.
-Call to ask.

 How to Get Out of Jail After Arrest – Tips for Getting Her Out